You may already

 cheeses weren’t just created in Wisconsin, they were born out of a true love

 and appreciation of cheese.
 And we’re pretty sure you can taste the difference.

 Hungry to learn more?
-While it would take us a lifetime to give a detailed description of every Wisconsin Original, here are the stories of six extraordinary home-bred heroes.
+While it would take us a lifetime to give a detailed description of every Wisconsin Original, here are stories of six extraordinary home-state heroes.

 Cupola is an all-American